Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Book a pension wise appointment

 As you approach retirement, it’s a good idea to take advantage of Pension Wise, the government-backed guidance service.
-This free and impartial advice can help you understand your options, make informed decisions and avoid costly mistakes.
+This free and impartial advice and impartial advice (for people aged 50+) can help you to understand your options, make informed decisions and avoid costly mistakes.
 Booking an appointment well in advance will give you time to consider your choices and refine your retirement strategy accordingly.
 You can access the guidance online at www.moneyhelper.org.uk or over the telephone on 0800 138 3944.

 Fidelity’s Retirement Service also has a team of specialists who can provide you with free guidance to help you with your decisions.
 They can also provide advice and help you select products though this will have a charge.

 Important information - investors should note that the views expressed may no longer be current and may have already been acted upon.
 Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change in the future.
 Withdrawals from a pension product will not be possible until you reach age 55 (57 from 2028).
+It’s important to understand that pension transfers are a complex area and may not be suitable for everyone.
+Before going ahead with a pension transfer, we strongly recommend that you undertake a full comparison of the benefits, charges and features offered.
+To find out what else you should consider before transferring, please read our transfer factsheet.
+If you are in any doubt whether or not a pension transfer is suitable for your circumstances we strongly recommend that you seek advice from one of Fidelity’s advisers or an authorised financial adviser of your choice.
 This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.

 Share this article